Back to Blog

 Conclusion

 Batch image generation via API transforms image creation from a manual, one-at-a-time process into a scalable production system.
-The key components are proper concurrency management, retry logic, async processing for large volumes, and organized output storage.
+The key components are proper concurrency management, retry logic with exponential backoff, async processing via webhooks for large volumes, and organized output storage.
 Whether you are generating 50 product photos or 50,000 training images, the architecture remains the same.
-Wireflow provides the pipeline infrastructure to connect these pieces without writing boilerplate, letting you focus on prompt engineering and creative direction rather than API plumbing.
+Wireflow provides the pipeline infrastructure to connect these pieces through a visual workflow editor and REST API, letting you focus on prompt engineering and creative direction rather than API plumbing.